sashastadler/crunge-notes/Notes/Adventure Log.md

 Plot to heist the puppet.

-Visit [Philtre Mine](Locations/Siege%20Richesse.md#Philtre%20Mine) and buy wine ("Avery's Best") and buy some health potions (Potion of Greater Healing x1, Potion of Healing x ).
+Visit [Philtre Mine](Locations/Siege%20Richesse.md#Philtre%20Mine) and buy wine ("Avery's Best") and buy some health potions (Potion of Greater Healing x1, Potion of Healing x2).